 Since 1944, Champlin’s bas been serving astoundingly simple and delicious lobster rolls from their dockside restaurant.
 Lobsters come right off the day boat and into the sandwiches, which contain a heaping portion of claw, knuckle, and tail meat, tossed with a little celery and mayo, with a lettuce leaf separating meat from bun.
 Take a seat on the charmingly ramshackle deck overlooking the water, take in the sea air as you eat your roll, and buy a few live lobsters for dinner on your way out.

-The lobster rolls served at the Red Hook Lobster Pound, which has a brick-and-mortar location in New York and trucks prowling both D.C. and New York, start with split-top buns from Maine-based Country Kitchen.
+The lobster rolls served at the Red Hook Lobster Pound, which has brick-and-mortar locations in New York and Montauk and trucks prowling both D.C. and New York, start with split-top buns from Maine-based Country Kitchen.
 They’re topped with claw and knuckle meat from lobsters that are driven down from Maine weekly and kept alive until the last minute possible (you can also buy them live at the Red Hook flagship), and both styles are insanely delicious: Maine-style, served cold with a house-made lemon-spiked mayo, and Connecticut-style, drizzled with clarified butter.
-Red Hook Lobster was recently named the best food truck in America by The Daily Meal, and these are also among the best lobster rolls in America.
+Red Hook Lobster has been named the best food truck in America by The Daily Meal, and these are also among the best lobster rolls in America.

 It may be hard to believe now, but as its website proclaims, in 1997 when Rebecca Charles opened her restaurant, Pearl Oyster Bar in New York’s West Village, "there was not a lobster roll to be found in Manhattan; their availability limited to New England vacation destinations and the odd Long Island fish shack."
-Whether others imitated her (read Mary’s and Ed’s) or were inspired by her success and the trend taking off, it’s hard to argue that chef Charles didn’t start, or at least help launch this humble (yet decadent) sandwich to national prominence.
-Charles’ own inspiration came from spending summers on Gooch’s Beach in Kennebunkport, Maine, and her idea was to elevate the region’s classic foods, "but still maintain its simple elegance."
-It has been a raging success.
 People still line up outside before the restaurant opens to get their favorite seat at the bar and watch Charles and crew send out turn after turn of glorious lobster rolls accompanied by Pearl’s standard shoestring fries.
-The top-loading rolls are beautifully butter-crisped in sauté pans, loaded with a tangy, light mayonnaise, and sent out with a scatter of chive and a lolla rossa lettuce bundle.
-The lobster is fresh, juicy, and tender, the portion generous, and the combination and balance is virtually impossible to beat anywhere outside of Maine.
-The perfect meal at Pearl?
-Salt-crusted shrimp, fried oysters, a cup of one of the East Coast’s best clam chowders, a lobster roll, and either the homemade blueberry pie or a sundae with either of the in-house made sauces (hot fudge or butterscotch parfait).
-It’s a classic meal insatiable cravings are created by.
+The top-loading rolls are beautifully butter-crisped in sauté pans, loaded with a tangy, light mayonnaise, and sent out with a scatter of chive and lettuce.
+The lobster is fresh, juicy, and tender, and the portion generous.